 Article translated by an automatic translation system.
 Press here for further information.

-San Salvador Way
+San Salvador Road

 "Whoever goes to Santiago / And not to San Salvador / Serves the servant / And forgets the Lord".
 Guided by this stanza, EROSKI CONSUMER has walked the 122 kilometers that separate the Parador Nacional de San Marcos de León and the Cathedral of Oviedo.
-Based on the information gathered during this pilgrimage and the invaluable collaboration of José Antonio Cuñarro Extac, alias 'Ender' and alma máter of the Camino de San Salvador, he has developed this practical guide divided into 5 stages, where the entire itinerary is described in detail.
+Based on the information gathered during this pilgrimage and the invaluable collaboration of José Antonio Cuñarro Extac, alias 'Ender' and alma máter of the San Salvador Way, he has developed this practical guide divided into 5 stages, where the entire itinerary is described in detail.

 Oviedo was the second most important pilgrimage after Santiago de Compostela